bohnacker/data-manipulation/README.md

-# data-manipulation
+# Some Javascript and Python scripts to manipulate (large) CSV and JSON data.

-Some Javascript and Python scripts to manipulate (large) CSV and JSON data.
+These scripts might help you to manipulate datasets with scripts.